d2foundry/oracle_engine/CONTRIBUTING.md

 * add - new perks, functionality, etc
 * data - we had wrong data
 * feat - generally also dependent on the frontend/needs kat
+* wiki - anything in regards to the wiki

 # Thank You!